-This approach is considered more administrably efficient as a single contribution is levied at a single stage.
+This approach is considered more efficient to administer as a single contribution is levied at a single stage.
 In the case of non-residential development, the information at building consent stage provides more certainty about the nature and size of the development.
 This provides developers and applicants with greater certainty.